 The Old Testament is silent on healing on the Sabbath, but healing was a contravention of the Jewish traditions.
 These traditions were many times more detailed and complex than the Law of Moses and were regarded by the Jews as equally important to the Law of Moses.
 It applied the Sabbath extremely strictly.
 It disallowed anything that even remotely looked like work.

 For the religious rulers their religious rules, including the Sabbath, were tools whereby they controlled the masses.
 But when Christ challenged their traditions, He challenged their authority.
 In order to maintain power, they were intent on killing Him.
-They actually wanted Him to heal of the Sabbath so that, on the basis that the Old Testament prescribed the death penalty for working on the Sabbath, they could justify His murder.
+They actually wanted Jesus to heal on the Sabbath so that, on the basis that the Old Testament prescribed the death penalty for working on the Sabbath, they could justify His murder.

 When accused of breaking the Sabbath, Jesus never disputed the binding nature of the Sabbath, but rather debated with the Pharisees what is allowed on the Sabbath.
 This means that He accepted the Sabbath commandment as binding.

 But He changed the nature of the seventh day.
 The Law of Moses requires the seventh day simply as a day of rest, prohibiting all work; passively allowing rest to servants and animals.
-By allowing work on the Sabbath, on condition that that work is to supply in the needs of those in distress, Jesus put a very different perspective on seventh day, converting it to a day of activity.
+By allowing work on the Sabbath, on the condition that that work is to supply the needs of those in distress, Jesus put a very different perspective on the seventh day, converting it to a day of activity.

 The religious leaders were seeking evidence against Jesus.